 Men's fertility and chemotherapy

-This page is about the effects that chemotherapy can have on fertility in men.
+This page is about chemotherapy and fertility in men.
 It includes

-Not all drugs affect your fertility.
+Not all drugs affect fertility in men.
 But some can

 - Reduce the number of sperm you produce

-- Affect the sperm's ability to fertilise a female egg
+- Affect the sperm's ability to fertilise an egg

 If this happens it may be temporary or permanent and mean that you will no longer be able to father children.
 Whether it is temporary or permanent depends on the drugs you have, the doses you have and your age.
 Permanent infertility is more likely if you have higher doses of the drugs.

-It is important to use contraception throughout your treatment as it is not advisable to father a child while you are having chemotherapy – the drugs could harm the baby.
+It is important to use contraception throughout your treatment.
+It is not advisable to father a child while you are having chemotherapy – the drugs could harm the baby.

-Some chemotherapy drugs can affect the nerves in the genital area and may cause temporary problems with being able to have or maintain an erection.
-These usually disappear gradually once the treatment is finished.
+Some chemotherapy drugs can affect the nerves in the genital area.
+This can temporarily make it difficult for you to get or maintain an erection.
+This usually gradually gets better once the treatment is finished.

 Usually you can still get an erection and have an orgasm as you did before your treatment.
 Chemotherapy drugs don't normally have any permanent effect on your sexual performance or your enjoyment of sex.

-If you and your partner later want a baby, the samples are thawed and used to inseminate your partner.
+When you and your partner want a baby, the samples are thawed and used to inseminate your partner.
 Inseminate means putting your sperm into your partner to start a pregnancy.
 Many people have had healthy babies after fertility treatment following chemotherapy.

-It is important to talk to your doctor about the risk of infertility before you start your chemotherapy treatment.
+It is important to talk to your doctor about the risk of infertility before you start chemotherapy.
 You can then make decisions about whether to use a sperm bank.
 Teenage boys are also able to store sperm.
-Some men with certain types of cancer may have very low sperm counts due to their cancer and then it may not be possible to store sperm.
+Some men may have very low sperm counts due to their cancer and then it may not be possible to store sperm.
 Sometimes your doctor may want to start your treatment very quickly.
-In this case it may not be possible to store sperm or only to store one sample
+In this case it may not be possible to store sperm or to store only one sample

 It can take a few months or sometimes years for fertility to return to normal.
-Your doctor can do regular sperm counts for you when your treatment is over.
+To check your fertility, your doctor can do regular sperm counts for you when your treatment is over.

 Question about cancer?
 Contact our information nurse team